acquia/blt/docs/FAQ.md

 ```
 /Users/me/Sites/mysite/vendor/bin/drush @blted10.local --site-name="BLTed 10" --site-mail="no-reply@acquia.com" --account-name="admin" --account-pass="admin" --account-mail="no-reply@acquia.com" --uri=default --yes --verbose site-install "lightning" "install_configure_form.update_status_module='array(FALSE,FALSE)'"
 ```
-To debug the problem, just run the drush command directly on the command line.
-It may be easier to navigate without BLT.
-Once the problem is resolved, go back to using BLT's automation layer.
+To debug the problem, run the drush command directly on the command line, as it will be easier to debug without involving BLT.
+If you still cannot diagnose the issue, contact Acquia Support.
+Do not open an issue in the BLT queue unless you’ve identified a specific bug or feature request for BLT itself.

 ## Common BLT Issues and Solutions